AVidhanR/LearnBuildGrow/README.md

 - After installing the above make sure to install the `bun` package while using `web_server` directory.
 - To experiment/access the `express` directory make sure install the [`express`](https://expressjs.com/) package.
 -
-- Use the respective commands to run the above.
+- Use appropriate commands to run the above modules.